 Thanks for your interest in joining our lab group!
-Please read this page and some of our publications to get a feel for the lab.
+Please read this page and some of our publications to get a feel for our lab philosophy and approach to doing science.

 Nuts and Bolts

-Graduate Students – I accept graduate students through the following programs at UMass Amherst:
+Graduate Students – I accept graduate students through 3 programs at UMass Amherst:

-- PhD – Organismic and Evolutionary Biology Program (Deadline: Dec 1)
+- Organismic and Evolutionary Biology (OEB) Program – PhD (Due Dec 1)

-- MS, PhD, PSM* – UMass Intercampus Marine Science Graduate Program (Deadline: Dec 15)
+- UMass Intercampus Marine Science (IMS) Graduate Program – MS/PhD (Due Dec 15)

-Postdocs – Currently, there is not any funding to support postdoctoral fellows but I am happy to discuss opportunities within the lab via internal or external funding.
-Postdocs should consider applying for a Darwin Fellowship through the UMass Organismic and Evolutionary Biology program, a two-year research and lecture fellowship (Deadline: Jan 20).
+Postdocs – Postdocs should consider applying for a Darwin Fellowship through the UMass Organismic and Evolutionary Biology program, a two-year research and lecture fellowship (Deadline: Dec 15).
 You should also check out this impressive list of postdoc funding sources.
+If you have an interesting idea and our interests/expertise overlap, we can also discuss possibilities for seeking external funding support (e.g. NSF Postdoc, Smith Fellows, Smithsonian Institution, Smithsonian MarineGEO).

 Graduate school is a wonderful time to grow as a scientist, yet it is also a sacrifice of time and effort.
 Choose wisely!
 Perhaps one of the most important elements in a graduate school experience is the fit between the advisor and student.
 In mentoring, I favor a holistic approach that fosters the growth of the student as an independent scientist and your development of skills.
 I wish for my students to go forth and be productive citizens in academia, management, conservation, or elsewhere.
 We also have an interest in STEM diversity and inclusion.
 We value effective science communication (example 1, 2, 3).
 Engaging with stakeholders, the mass media, and other scientists is important to me and I encourage lab members to hone their ‘scicomm’ skills as well.